s2ward/tibia/npc/Ankrahmun/Ahmet.md

 Player: Hi
 Ahmet: Be mourned pilgrim in flesh.
 I'm selling general goods.
-Player: Offer Ou Buy Ou Wares
+Player: Offer / Buy / Wares
 Ahmet: My inventory of general goods and is large, ask me for a trade to take a look.
 Player: Trade
 Ahmet: Of course, just browse through my wares.